Girl Picture

 Girl Picture (Tytöt tytöt tytöt) is a 2022 Finnish coming-of-age film directed by Alli Haapasalo from a screenplay by Ilona Ahti and Daniela Hakulinen.
 It premiered at the 2022 Sundance Film Festival where it won the Audience Award in the World Dramatic Competition.
 It was released in Finland on 14 April 2022.

 Plot

 Three young girls at the cusp of womanhood, Mimmi, Rönkkö and Emma, try to defy the persistent winter darkness in Finland by trying to draw their own contours.
 In the process, they move between dreams, reality, friendship and relationships, and try to make sense of the whole mess.
 In three consecutive Fridays, two of them experience the earth moving effects of falling in love, while the third goes on a quest to find something she's never experienced before: pleasure.

 Cast

 Production

 Principal photography took place in 2021.

-The film was shot in Academy ratio.
+Reception

+On Rotten Tomatoes the film has a 99% rating based on 73 reviews, with an average rating of 7.6/10.
+The critics consensus reads: "Sensitively written and beautifully acted, Girl Picture captures the whirlwind of teenage emotions without sacrificing narrative maturity and depth."
+On Metacritic, the film holds a weighted average score of 78 out of 100, based on 17 critics, indicating "generally favorable reviews".